Hashgard Reaches Market Capitalization of $1.50 Million (GARD)

-Hashgard (CURRENCY:GARD) traded 4.9% higher against the US dollar during the 24-hour period ending at 11:00 AM E.T. on June 23rd.
-Hashgard has a total market capitalization of $1.50 million and approximately $179,287.00 worth of Hashgard was traded on exchanges in the last 24 hours.
-One Hashgard coin can currently be purchased for $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
-In the last seven days, Hashgard has traded 29% lower against the US dollar.
+Hashgard (CURRENCY:GARD) traded 6% higher against the US dollar during the 1 day period ending at 11:00 AM Eastern on June 28th.
+One Hashgard coin can currently be bought for approximately $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
+Over the last week, Hashgard has traded 11.1% lower against the US dollar.
+Hashgard has a total market capitalization of $1.50 million and $134,742.00 worth of Hashgard was traded on exchanges in the last day.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.